keycloak/keycloak-quickstarts/service-nodejs/README.md

 Import the quickstart-realm.json file that is in the *keycloak-quickstarts/* directory.

-Next thing you have to do is create a client in Keycloak and download the installation file.
+Next thing you have to do is create a client in <span>Keycloak</span> and download the installation file.

 The following steps shows how to create the client required for this quickstart:

-* Open the Keycloak admin console
+* Open the <span>Keycloak</span> admin console
 * Select `Clients` from the menu
 * Click `Create`
 * Add the following values: